Crews battle 2-alarm brush fire in Concord

 #willowIC Fire is approximately 75 acres, units on scene making good progress towards containment— Con Fire PIO (@ContraCostaFire) June 7, 2020

+At 6:40 p.m. officials reported that the estimated size of the fire was 136 acres and forward progress of the fire has stopped.

+#willowIC forward progress of Fire stopped, current estimated size of Fire 136 acres— Con Fire PIO (@ContraCostaFire) June 7, 2020

-The area is surrounded by residential neighborhoods on three sides and officials warned to not call 911 unless there are flames.
+The area is surrounded by residential neighborhoods on three sides and officials warned on twitter:

 "Drift smoke from the fire burning in Concord is moving to the East, please do not call 911 unless you see flames or a building is threatened by the fire," Concord fire tweeted just before 6 p.m.